 As a content marketer, you already know the basics of content marketing (also known as inbound marketing) and are probably aware of a few different strategies.

-Essentially, it involves creating and sharing effective content, including blog posts, videos, downloadables, infographics, social media posts, and guest posts to attract an audience and gently nudge potential customers through the sales cycle.
+Essentially, it involves creating and sharing effective content, including blog posts, videos, professional presentations, downloadables, infographics, social media posts, and guest posts to attract an audience and gently nudge potential customers through the sales cycle.

 Imagine if a person had a question about a topic related directly to your business and, when they Googled their search term, they landed on your site.